akaahl/audiophile-ecommerce/README.md

 ### Useful resources

 - [Formik Tutorial](https://www.youtube.com/playlist?list=PLC3y8-rFHvwiPmFbtzEWjESkqBVDbdgGu) - This is a great in-depth tutorial on Formik.
-I teaches the most basic way of using Formik all the to the advanced level.
+It teaches the most basic way of using Formik all the to the advanced level.
 It also includes Yup integration with Formik.
 This is truly a great resource.

 - [Promise.all() MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) - An official MDN documentation on how to use Promise.all().